 Interstate 76 - Colorado

-Passing through the eastern plains of Colorado, Interstate 76 serves the communities of Fort Morgan, Sterling, and Julesburg along the banks of the South Platte River.
+Passing through the eastern plains of the state, Interstate 76 serves the communities of Fort Morgan, Sterling and Julesburg along the banks of the South Platte River.
 Although it is very wide river, the South Platte is not very deep.
-It is not commercially navigable as a result, which is typical of many western rivers.
-However, development has sprung up along this corridor, partially due to the presence of Interstate 76.
-In fact, the South Platte River valley even has its own U.S. route, U.S. 138, between Sterling and Big Spring, Nebraska.
+As a result, it is not commercially navigable, which is typical of many western rivers.
+However, the Interstate 76 corridor through the South Platte River valley has grown nonetheless.

 Interstate 76 Colorado Highway Guides

-- Former Business Loop I-76 in Sterling/Fort Morgan
+- Business Loop I-76 - Fort Morgan to Sterling

 The following chart shows the dates on which each section of Interstate 76 was opened, from the western terminus in Denver to the Nebraska State Line.